 If you’ve never had kettle corn, you’re in for a real treat.
-Growing up I always thought kettle corn and caramel corn were the same thing.
+Growing up I always thought kettle corn and caramel corn were the same things.
 They’re not.
 Kettle corn is typically made using a large pot with oil.
-Once it has popped your sprinkle a dusting of salt and sugar to give it that heavenly flavor.
+Once the popcorn pops, you sprinkle a dusting of sea salt and granulated sugar to give it that heavenly flavor.
 Once I tried it, I knew I had to have it in my life forever.

 This kettle corn recipe is super easy to make at home so we have it all the time.
 I have to say, I was a little skeptical when making this kettle corn for the first time.
 I wasn’t sure if it could really measure up to the kettle corn we’ve bought at the farmer’s market.
 It totally does, though!
 It’s sweet and salty, and perfect for those late-night snack cravings.

 How do you make Kettle Corn without burning it?

 We recently bought a Whirley Pop stovetop popcorn maker, and it has totally changed our life!
 It makes popcorn so easy and quick to make.
 My nine-year-old can add all the ingredients herself and turn the crank while it cooks.
 I love that the popcorn cooks quickly and evenly, without any burned kernels.
 It’s perfect for making kettle corn since the constant agitation prevents the sugar from burning to the bottom of the pan.

 Prep – Start by lining a cookie sheet with parchment paper and then set it aside until the end.
 If you’re making a big batch, you can just spread parchment paper over your counter.

 Using A Pot – If you don’t have a popcorn maker, you can easily make this kettle corn recipe using a pot.